AritraRick/Automated-Restaurant-Data-Reporting-System-ARDS-/README.md

 - **Financial Decision-Making:** Make informed decisions on discounts and promotions by understanding overall and segment-specific performance.

-### Getting Started
-1. Clone the repository to your local machine.
-2. Execute the SQL script in `stored_procedures_and_views.sql` to create necessary stored procedures and views.
-3. Configure the SQL Server job to run the `DataImport` procedure on a daily schedule.

-Explore the PowerBI dashboard to glean valuable insights and empower data-driven decision-making.

-Happy analyzing!

 ## Project Components

 ### 1. Data Import